The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Proofs of the main random matrix results

 which is equivalent to the statement of the theorem.
-The main difficulty arises from the calculation of the expectation in \eqref{eq:thildephiconv} which must be taken with respect to the three random matrices $W$, $H$, and $X$.
+The main difficulty arises from the evaluation of the expectation in \eqref{eq:thildephiconv} which must be taken with respect to the three random matrices $W$, $H$, and $X$.
 Since the direct computation of $\tilde{\phi}_n(t)$ is intractable, we calculate its derivative with respect to $t$, leading to a differential equation which must be integrated.
 In order to further simplify the analysis, we split the computation of the expectation in three steps by successively considering the conditional expectations with respect to each of the matrices.
 These expectations are developed by the integration by parts formula (Lemma~\ref{lem:IBP} in Appendix~\ref{app:Gaussian_relResults}) which yields terms that are either further developed or shown to be asymptotically negligible by bounding their variance with the help of the Poincar\'{e}-Nash inequality (Lemma~\ref{lem:PNI} in Appendix~\ref{app:Gaussian_relResults}).
-The analysis makes use of several auxiliary lemmas which are summarized in Appendix~\ref{app:Gaussian_relResults}.
-In more detail, the proof consists of the following three main steps: \begin{enumerate} \item We first take the expectation over $W$ by fixing $\Xm\in \mathcal S^n$ and $\Hm\in\mathds{C}^{N\times K}$: we define the function $\phi^{\Xm^n,\Hm^n}_n(t)\defines \mathbb{E}\LSB e^{\iv t \Gamma_n^{\Xm^n,\Hm^n}}\RSB$ and show that
+The analysis makes use of several auxiliary results summarized in Appendix~\ref{app:Gaussian_relResults}.
+In more detail, the proof consists of the following three main steps: \begin{enumerate} \item We first take the expectation over $W$ by fixing $\Xm\in \mathcal S^n_=$ and $\Hm\in\mathds{C}^{N\times K}$: we define the function $\phi^{\Xm^n,\Hm^n}_n(t)\defines \mathbb{E}\LSB e^{\iv t \Gamma_n^{\Xm^n,\Hm^n}}\RSB$, where $\Gamma_n^{\Xm^n,\Hm^n}$ is the random variable $\Gamma_n$ taken for fixed $H=\Hm_n$ and $X=\Xm^n$, and show that